Muryeong of Baekje: Other records

 China's Liang shu gives his surname as Yeo and personal name as Yung, and states that he restored Baekje into a strong nation.

-Japan's Nihonshoki gives his birth year as 461, and describes him as the son of the 21st king Gaero.
-It is recorded Buyeo Gonji, the brother of King Gaero went to Japan to serve Emperor Yūryaku with King Muryeong's mother, and she went into labor as their ship was passing by a small Japanese island.
-He was called Semakishi (嶋君) and King Shima (斯麻王) in Japanese records because he was born in an island.

 Reign

 In 501, he sent an army to attack Goguryeo's Sugok-seong.
 In 503, he repelled an attack by the Mohe.
 In 507, he successfully countered another attack by Goguryeo and Mohe forces.
 In 512, Goguryeo conquered two castles, but Muryeong personally led 3,000 men to destroy the Goguryeo army.
 In 523, he ordered the building of a fortified wall to defend the northern border.

 According to both historical and archeological sources, contact and trade between China and Baekje increased during Muryeong's reign.
 In 512, according to the Liang shu, Muryeong sent Baekje's first mission to the newly established court of the Chinese Liang Dynasty.
 A second mission was sent in 521, announcing various victories over Goguryeo.
 In reply, the Liang emperor bestowed various titles on him, including "Great General Tranquilizing the East (寧東大將軍)" and "King of Baekje".
 These titles were also found engraved on a tablet in King Muryeong's tomb.

 In 503, he sent a bronze mirror, and in 513 and 516, Confucian scholars to Japan.